-Go through all of your footage and select the parts you plan to use.
-The easiest way to do this is to “mark” the proper clips by placing in and out points on the part of the clip you want to use.
-Use the keyboard shortcuts “I” and “O”–this also works in almost any program you’re using.
+Go through all of your footage and select the parts you are going to use.
+The easiest way to do this is to “mark” the proper clips by placing in and out points on the parts of the clip you want to use.
+In most programs there will be keyboard shortcuts for adding these marks, typically the “I” and “O” keys.

 4. Cut and Place Footage

-Now comes the part you’ve been waiting for: assembling your movie!
+Now comes the part you’ve been waiting for: assembling your video!
 To do this, you’ll go to the clips you marked earlier with in and out points, and drag them into the timeline.
-Your timeline is exactly what it sounds like–a long line of all of your clips lined up from start to finish.
+Your timeline is exactly what it sounds like: a long line of all of your clips lined up from start to finish.

-You can rearrange clips in the timeline, so if you drop one in too early or too late compared to where you want it in the final cut, it’s not a big deal.
+Keep in mind that you can always rearrange clips in the timeline, so if you drop one in too early or too late compared to where you want it in the final cut, it’s not a big deal.
 Just drag the clip to the place you want it.

 5. “Clean Up” Your Timeline